Sudden Infant Death Syndrome (SIDS)

 reduces the risk for SIDS and many other health problems.

-- Give your baby a pacifier during sleep time.
-You can give your baby a pacifier during the first year of life during routine sleep
+Thinking about giving your baby a pacifier during sleep time.
+You may give your baby a pacifier during routine sleep and nap time once breastfeeding

-- Avoid using cardiorespiratory monitors and commercial devices.
+Not using positioning devices and home cardiorespiratory monitors.
 Don't use wedges, positioners, or special mattresses to help decrease the risk for

 SIDS and sleep-related infant death.
 These devices have not been shown to prevent

 SIDS.
-In rare cases, they have resulted in the death of an infant.
+In rare cases, they have resulted in infant death.
+Cardiorespiratory monitors

-- Always place cribs, bassinets, and play yards in hazard-free areas.
-Be sure they are free of dangling cords, wires, or window coverings to reduce the
+Always placing cribs, bassinets, and play yards in hazard-free areas.
+Be sure there are no hanging cords, wires, or window curtains nearby.
+This reduces

 When should I call my child’s healthcare provider?